kumbulanit/t-sql/tech company/untitled/Module 15 - Executing Stored Procedures/Lesson1_Querying_Data_with_Stored_Procedures.md

         -- Strategic recommendations
         CASE
             WHEN ISNULL(revenue_metrics.TotalRevenue, 0) = 0 AND employee_costs.TotalSalaryCost > 200000
-                THEN 'Critical: High cost department with no revenue - requires strategic review' WHEN ISNULL(revenue_metrics.TotalRevenue, 0) / NULLIF(employee_costs.TotalSalaryCost, 0) >= 4.0
+                THEN 'Critical: High cost d.DepartmentName with no revenue - requires strategic review' WHEN ISNULL(revenue_metrics.TotalRevenue, 0) / NULLIF(employee_costs.TotalSalaryCost, 0) >= 4.0
                 THEN 'Excellent ROI - consider expansion and investment' WHEN employee_costs.ActiveEmployeeCount < 3 AND ISNULL(project_financials.ActiveProjectCount, 0) = 0
-                THEN 'Small department with low activity - evaluate necessity' WHEN (employee_costs.TotalSalaryCost * 100.0 / NULLIF(d.Budget, 0)) < 60
+                THEN 'Small d.DepartmentName with low activity - evaluate necessity' WHEN (employee_costs.TotalSalaryCost * 100.0 / NULLIF(d.Budget, 0)) < 60
                 THEN 'Under-utilized budget - opportunity for growth or reallocation' ELSE 'Department performing within normal parameters'